 The Chairman or, in his absence, another member of the Board of Directors appointed to substitute him, presides over the meeting.
 Along with members of the Board of Directors, the meetings may also be attended by members of Group Management and other non-members.
-In the year under review, four regular meetings and two telephone conferences were held; all members were present at each of them.
+In the year under review, five regular meetings, whereby one member did not attend one of these meetings, and two telephone conferences were held.
 The regular meetings lasted around three hours.
 The telephone conferences lasted around one hour.
 Members of Group Management regularly attended these meetings, in compliance with exclusion principles.
 No external consultants took part in meetings of the Board of Directors.